 What book are you currently reading?

 We have literally thousands of books at home (most of them Sarah's) but I always fall asleep reading.
-At the moment I am re-reading the Expert Game.
-Sad but true.
+At the moment I am reading Why Nations Fail which won the 2024 Nobel Prize for Economics for James A Robinson and Daron Acemoglu (Sarah's university bridge partner and York University winners of the Portland Bowl 1989 with Sarah, Heather Dhondy and Harry Anoyrkatis.

-A good meal with good company as long as I don't have to cook or wash up OR at the theatre at Christmas to see Peter Pan or Alice in Wonderland ie any play with my children.
+A good meal with good company as long as I don't have to cook or wash up (which I usually do as Sarah is a fantastic cook OR at the theatre at Christmas with family usually Northern ballet.

 Tell us something about you very few people would know?